Table of Contents

 Frequently Asked Questions

 Yes, but adjust quantities accordingly.
-Ceylon is more delicate, so you may need to use a bit more to achieve the same level of flavor intensity.
+Ceylon is more delicate, so you may need to use about 1.5 times more to achieve the same level of flavor intensity as Cassia.
+For recipes where cinnamon is a dominant flavor (like cinnamon rolls), Cassia might be preferable.
+For more delicate dishes, Ceylon works better.
+The American Culinary Federation recommends this substitution ratio for best results.

 Conclusion: Spice Smart, Taste Better